 Affordable rents are defined as and shall not exceed the Fair Market Rents (FMR) published annually by the US Department of Housing and Urban Development for the Orlando - Kissimmee, Florida Metropolitan Statistical Area (MSA) which includes Lake, Orange, Osceola and Seminole Counties.
 The current rates are:

-of bedrooms: 0 1 2 3 4 fair market rent: \$795 \$865 \$988 \$1,237 \$1,456
+of bedrooms: 4 fair market rent: \$795 \$865 \$988 \$1,237 \$1,456 designed to meet the standard for Energy Star Qualified New Homes.

 Housing Rehabilitation/New Construction Standards: